 - CMS requires at least 90 hours of undergraduate academic work at an accredited college or university prior to applying.

 - The vast majority of successful applicants have earned a Bachelor's degree prior to matriculation.

 - Undergraduate academic performance, especially in the sciences, is an important criterion, but is only one of the many holistic factors we evaluate when considering your application.
 Learn more on our Class Profile.

 - MCAT scores are valid for three years.
 (For example - For the entering class of 2015, a test from August 2011 - 2014 will be accepted).

 - If multiple exams, the most recent score is considered.

 4. Letters of Recommendation

-- No more than three individual letters of recommendation or one committee letter or one letter packet.
-If you choose to submit three individual letters, we prefer (but do not require) at least one recommendation to come from a medical professional (not necessarily an MD) with whom you have worked and at least one from a science (BCPM) professor.
+- No more than three individual letters of recommendation or one committee letter.
+If you choose to submit three individual letters, we prefer (but do not require) at least one recommendation to come from a medical professional (not necessarily an MD) with whom you have worked.

 - No more than three individual letters or one committee letter or one letter packet will be considered in evaluating your application.